*See also sequel here*

-The experiences of Eastern European countries under “socialism”, not to mention the Soviet Union and China, were all very different.
+The experiences of Eastern European countries under state socialism, not to mention the Soviet Union and China, were all very different (see also Life behind the Iron Curtain: a roundup).

 From a comfortable distance, looking at the GDR can seem voyeuristic, some kind of Stasi porn.
 But perhaps it’s more like “What would we have done?”—as Neil MacGregor asks in Germany: memories of a nation, full of insights on successive eras.